 PMAX Filters are very easy to fit.
 They are designed almost like a car filter, simple, just put them on & do up the bolts.
 Larger filters are split in 2 pieces for ease of servicing.

 PMAX Filters are not critical equipment and do not need to be classified.

 Less need to remove air coolers for cleaning, 2-3 times extra hours before needing to remove coolers for cleaning.

 Lower exhaust temps with less risk of burnt exhaust valves & catastrophic engine & turbocharger failure.
 Generators carry better load and have less need to be paralleled so a ships overall engine hours can be reduced.
 There will be fewer costs with service & spare parts to be spent on engines & turbochargers.

-A. As turbo’s & air coolers foul, exhaust temperatures rise due to a loss of air pressure & air volume.
+As turbo’s & air coolers foul, exhaust temperatures rise due to a loss of air pressure & air volume.
 Engine power output is reduced.
 High boost pressure is important for cylinder filling, high combustion pressures & power output.
 An unrestricted air flow is important for cooling and scavenging where the excess cool air mixes with hot exhaust gases during the overlap period to cool exhaust valves, exhaust manifolds and turbocharger gas side components.
 With less engine power, governors increase fuel rack settings slightly to compensate for the loss in power output.
 An increase in fuel rack readings by an average of 1mm can be as much as 4% extra fuel consumption.